yssmii/emulated_srs/README.md

 * Equivalent to obstacle_classifier implemented without the classification function.
 All detected obstacles are classified as "unknown".

+### obstacle_measurer

+* A ROS node that performs object detection and distance measurement.
+It is still under development.

 ## Installation

 1. Install sensor packages.